-- an Organisational Structure (see Section A.7.5), with clear allocation and segregation of responsibilities; - corporate policies defining key principles and rules for operation; - operating procedures detailing the activities and controls individuals are expected to perform; and - a regular effectiveness review of the System of Governance.
-The most recent Internal Audit review was conducted in December 2017 and the most recent Board effectiveness review was carried out in November 2019.
+- an Organisational Structure (see Section A.1.5), with clear allocation and segregation of responsibilities; - corporate policies defining key principles and rules for operation; - operating procedures detailing the activities and controls individuals are expected to perform; and

 Following the acquisition of the Company by RGA on 1 February 2019, the Board underwent a number of changes reflecting the new ownership and new requirements of the company.
-Three existing directors resigned and were replaced by three new directors.
-The company is planning to increase the size of the Board in 2020 with the appointment of a further independent NED.
+Two new independent NED's were appointed in 2020 to replace the outgoing chair of the Audit and Risk committee and to strengthen the Board.